A look at COVID-19 vaccinations in Canada on Wednesday, Feb. 10, 2021

 Please note that Newfoundland, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Newfoundland is reporting 2,516 new vaccinations administered over the past seven days for a total of 12,596 doses given.
-The province has administered doses at a rate of 24.055 per 1,000.
-There were zero new vaccines delivered to Newfoundland for a total of 17,475 doses delivered so far.
-The province has received enough of the vaccine to give 3.3 per cent of its population a single dose.
-The province has used 72.08 per cent of its available vaccine supply.
+Newfoundland is reporting 1,424 new vaccinations administered over the past seven days for a total of 14,020 doses given.
+The province has administered doses at a rate of 26.775 per 1,000.
+There were 2,500 new vaccines delivered to Newfoundland for a total of 19,975 doses delivered so far.
+The province has received enough of the vaccine to give 3.8 per cent of its population a single dose.
+The province has used 70.19 per cent of its available vaccine supply.

 P.E.I. is reporting 972 new vaccinations administered over the past seven days for a total of 8,828 doses given.
 The province has administered doses at a rate of 55.652 per 1,000.
 There were zero new vaccines delivered to P.E.I. for a total of 10,200 doses delivered so far.
 The province has received enough of the vaccine to give 6.4 per cent of its population a single dose.
 The province has used 86.55 per cent of its available vaccine supply.

-Nova Scotia is reporting 3,661 new vaccinations administered over the past seven days for a total of 18,826 doses given.
-The province has administered doses at a rate of 19.291 per 1,000.
-There were 4,000 new vaccines delivered to Nova Scotia for a total of 34,800 doses delivered so far.
+Nova Scotia is reporting 4,176 new vaccinations administered over the past seven days for a total of 20,013 doses given.
+The province has administered doses at a rate of 20.507 per 1,000.
+There were zero new vaccines delivered to Nova Scotia for a total of 34,800 doses delivered so far.
 The province has received enough of the vaccine to give 3.6 per cent of its population a single dose.
-The province has used 54.1 per cent of its available vaccine supply.
+The province has used 57.51 per cent of its available vaccine supply.

 New Brunswick is reporting 1,366 new vaccinations administered over the past seven days for a total of 18,643 doses given.
 The province has administered doses at a rate of 23.90 per 1,000.
 There were zero new vaccines delivered to New Brunswick for a total of 25,850 doses delivered so far.
 The province has received enough of the vaccine to give 3.3 per cent of its population a single dose.
 The province has used 72.12 per cent of its available vaccine supply.

-Quebec is reporting 3,406 new vaccinations administered for a total of 262,594 doses given.
-The province has administered doses at a rate of 30.689 per 1,000.
-There were zero new vaccines delivered to Quebec for a total of 294,825 doses delivered so far.
-The province has received enough of the vaccine to give 3.4 per cent of its population a single dose.
-The province has used 89.07 per cent of its available vaccine supply.
+Quebec is reporting 3,996 new vaccinations administered for a total of 266,590 doses given.
+The province has administered doses at a rate of 31.156 per 1,000.
+There were 15,600 new vaccines delivered to Quebec for a total of 310,425 doses delivered so far.
+The province has received enough of the vaccine to give 3.6 per cent of its population a single dose.
+The province has used 85.88 per cent of its available vaccine supply.

 This report was automatically generated by The Canadian Press Digital Data Desk and was first published Feb.
 10, 2021.